MalekGuez/Portfolio/README.md

 # Run locally

-> **NOTE:** You must have Node.js and Git installed on your machine in order to run it locally.
+> **📝** You must have Node.js and Git installed on your machine in order to run it locally.

 - Step 1: Clone the project